-It is a difficult time in America right now.
-Following the killings of Ahmaud Arbery in Georgia, Breonna Taylor in Kentucky, and George Floyd in Minnesota, on top of the national stress we are all feeling from the COVID pandemic, protests and demonstrations are occurring across the nation and social media is awash in horror and conflict.
-All of this has direct impact on the young people we serve.
+It is a difficult time right now.
+The news and social media are constant barrages of difficult subjects and scary events, and it all has direct impact on the young people we serve.
 As Boys & Girls Club staff, we have a responsibility to use our positions as supportive adults in the lives of our members to help in whatever ways we can.
-In 2017 after the racially-motivated violence in Charlottesville we featured a post with tips on how to talk with teens about traumatic community events, which is still relevant today.
-It is a good place to get started.

 Today we will dive a little more in-depth on how to frame those conversations, featuring an excerpt from a BGCA Youth Development Resource How to Talk to Teens About Traumatic Events.
 If you haven’t led these kinds of conversations before, it can be difficult to know what to say or what questions to ask.
-For those who aren’t yet programming in person due to COVID, this can easily be run as a live virtual meeting.
+This can easily be run as a live virtual meeting if necessary.

-To be clear, this conversation should not only happen in Clubs with majority black youth.
+To be clear, this conversation should not only happen in Clubs with with personal connections to whatever is in the news.
 All youth need to process these events, hear from their peers and adults about experiences that may not mirror their own, and think about their roles in creating a more just and inclusive society.
 Staff must be diligent about creating and maintaining a safe space that affirms the dignity and humanity of those involved.

 Here are some ways to initiate dialogue with young people: